ClusterHQ/flocker/docs/gettinginvolved/cluster-setup.rst

 After the script successfully finishes the cluster should be in a converged state with no containers and datasets.
-If :option:`--wait` is not specified, then the script exits after the deletion requests are aknowledged without waiting for the cluster to converge.
+If :option:`--wait` is not specified, then the script exits after the deletion requests are acknowledged without waiting for the cluster to converge.